 If your cat is constantly going in one particular area, restrict access to that area until they are using their litter box.
-Like potty training a puppy, start by giving your cat a small space with a couple litter boxes and expand her area gradually as long as she continues to go in the box.
+Like potty training a puppy, start by giving your cat a small space with a couple of litter boxes and expand her area gradually as long as she continues to go in the box.

 #7 – Get Carpets Cleaned

 If your cat has been going on your carpet, you need to get it professionally cleaned to make sure you have the smell out.
 Even if you don’t smell it, they do and will continue to go in those same places.

 I have not tried this, but some believe spraying a feline pheromone such as Comfort Zone with Feliway on the place outside of the litter box where your cat went will deter him from going there again.
 Obviously, you can’t spray your entire house every day, but in between carpet cleaning is couldn’t hurt to try this.
 This site claims it works.

 If you have tried everything and your cat is still not using his litter box, it’s time to call in a professional.
 A certified professional cat behaviorist or trainer can help you solve your kitty litter box woes.
 In fact, calling a professional before you try all these things can save you time and money because they will know how to figure out exactly what is happening with your cat faster than you.